 But here are a few problems to look out for and tips that can help you motor along smoothly so that you can hopefully avoid the need for emergency support.

 This can be a major problem in the colder months.
 Freezing temperatures mean your battery has to work harder than normal, and that means there is more chance of your vehicle not being able to start up – a major fear if you’re stuck far from home in the cold.
 Make sure you have jump leads in your boot in case you need to rely on a family member, friend or stranger to help jolt some life back into your battery.

 Make sure you have jump leads in your boot in case you need them.

 It would always be wise to carry contact details of a local garage or breakdown service in your car this time of year so you can call for assistance if stranded.
 If you drive a company car then make sure you know the details of the expected procedure.

 But always think ahead and regularly check your car battery.

 Frozen Fuel Lines

 This is more likely to occur when your car is low on fuel.
+Make sure you don’t run low by purchasing a fuel card, you can compare fuel cards with sites like iCompario.
 Condensation can form in your tank and freeze, preventing fuel from making its way to your engine.
 Ways to get around this problem include filling up more regularly, keeping your fuel tank as full as possible, and also purchasing a fuel-line anti-freeze from a specialist.